The idea of starting a business is exciting. But many ideas require time, money, and risk.

-But there are actually many business ideas you can start that let you focus less on the logistics associated with inventory and more on your business.
+Contrary to popular belief, there are actually many ways to start a business that let you focus less on the logistics and upfront costs and more on getting started.

-Low-investment, no-inventory business ideas
+Best small business ideas

-- Build a dropshipping store
+- Start a dropshipping business

 - Design and sell print-on-demand t-shirts